Jaspersoft/js-visualize-components-samples/pages/input-controls/all-ics.md

        }
   }
   ```

-_Note: The default styles will be used if you don't provide any configuration._

 #### Material UI styling
 For a datetime component with Material UI styling, provide the following configuration:
   ```js